 5.5 Middle of the road (compromising)

 In this leadership style the ‘happy medium‘ course is adopted.
 The leader maintains a balance between the needs of the people and the production and the leader scores an average mark on both criteria.
-According to Blake and Mouton this is not always an ideal leadership style but because of pressure of time such as meeting deadlines, it is a good way to encourage the employees.
+According to Robert.
+R. Blake and Jane Mouton this is not always an ideal leadership style but because of pressure of time such as meeting deadlines, it is a good way to encourage the employees.

 9.9 Team Management (team-oriented)